 Additionally, it is best to increase the electrical panel busbar size relative to the main breaker rating.

 Your electrician will know what to do.
-The main service is protected by a main breaker, most often 100A.
-The panel itself has a rating (determined by the size and thickness of the metal plate at the bottom) and has a separate rating.
+The main service is protected by a main breaker, most often 100A or 200A.
+The panel itself has a different rating (determined by the size and thickness of the metal plate in the panel, called the 'busbar').
 It is best to make sure the busbar/panel rating is higher than the main breaker rating.
-This will allow one to install more solar panels on the home if needed.
+This will allow one to maximize the amount of solar power.

 For future planning, it may be safest to increase the service size as well from 100A to 150A or from 150A to 200A.
-This will come in handy if an electric vehicle is desired in the future.
+This will come in handy if an electric vehicle, hot tub, AC unit or other high-draw device is desired in the future.

 What roof type is installed may impact how to make the home solar ready.

 It is common practice to install a solar-specific junction box which sits on the roof, but is flashed/weatherproofed.
 Cables are routed through this junction box into the attic/home so no cables are visible from anywhere on the ground.